aryanshah701/cs4550-project-proposal/proposal.md

 implementable.

 ## What kinds of users do you expect to have use your app?
+  We expect that our app would be widely used by college aged students.
+As a global pandemic has made finding a quiet and safe place to study a difficult task.
+Our app not only has destinations to study, but also a live count on the amount of people in a given study area.
+This will allow students who are looking for a more secluded place the opportunity to find one close to them.
+We believe that these features could be used primarily by college age students, but also possibly high school aged students and remote workers.
+  This app is intended to be super user friendly allowing a wide range of users to access its capabilities.
+A simple phone search on Google will allow varying age groups to access information on study spaces in their area.
+The coolest part is that remote workers can check their favorite coffee shops and libraries to see their current capacities.
+This allows even more than just college age users to enjoy this app even though students would be our primary target.
+This app will help college students be responsible and productive during a global pandemic.

 ## For each kind of users, what is their most common workflow / user story?
+  A typical user would first encounter a login page.
+After logging in, the see a geo-map which includes study sites located in their area.
+A user would then be able to interact with a location and see various attributes.
+These attributes would include a current count of the amount of people at the study location, a rating, and comments.
+A user would be allowed to rate the location, add a comment, or update the capacity number of the study location.
+Users will also be able to add new study locations to the app.
+  Nick has a long day of classes and needs to find a nice quiet spot to finish up some homework.
+He goes to his room but finds his roommate is listening to loud music.
+He decides to login Go-Study with his username and password.
+Nick sees that his closest option is the Curry student center.
+Unfortunately, there are fifteen students actively studying there so he decides against it due to capacity concerns.
+Nick also sees that ISEC only a few extra minute walk currently only has five people studying right now.
+He also sees that ISEC has a 4.4 out of 5 star rating coinciding  with many supportive comments.
+One comment reads "ISEC offers a large space with many outlets and tables to accommodate your studying needs."
+Nick then makes his way to ISEC and finds only 3 people still studying.
+He updates the app with the current population.
+After peacefully  completing his homework, he adds a five star review and a comment.
+The comment reads, "ISEC is a modern and resourceful study space that everyone should definitely add to their list of favorite study spots, but only when I'm not there ;)"